darklang/docs/docs/contributing/if-you-dont-know-our-stack.md

 - [A guided walkthrough of making your first PR](adding-your-first-test.md)
 - [good first bugs](https://github.com/darklang/dark/issues?q=is%3Aopen+is%3Aissue+label%3Agood-first-bug)
-  assume you don't know anything about F# or ReScript
+  assume you don't know anything about F#

-Also, some bugs, especially our [initiatives](https://github.com/darklang/dark/issues?q=is%3Aopen+is%3Aissue+label%3Ainitiative), require almost no F# or ReScript knowledge, despite the fact that they are in those parts of the codebase.
+Also, some bugs, especially our [initiatives](https://github.com/darklang/dark/issues?q=is%3Aopen+is%3Aissue+label%3Ainitiative), require almost no F# knowledge, despite the fact that they are in those parts of the codebase.
 People with no prior exposure to them should be able to make a useful change to one of these in very little time.